 My experience with the GoDaddy WordPress hosting

-GoDaddy is a well-known shared hosting provider, even, they host dedicated servers, and VPS.
+GoDaddy is a well-known shared hosting provider, even, they host dedicated servers and VPS.
 From the first days that they launched their fully managed WordPress hosting, I’ve decided to try them.
 Honestly, I just used a domain that I’m not using just to see how things work with them.

 After creating my account, I started the installation, and everything was a little confusing, as all the GoDaddy’s control panel.
-I’m not trying to make GoDaddy bad, but really, their control panel should be easier than that, especially, for beginners who use their service for the first time.
+I’m not trying to make GoDaddy bad, but really, their control panel should be easier than that, especially, for beginners who use their services for the first time.

 Frankly, I have contacted their support for other things and they replied gently, but, hadn’t tried to ask them to fix the loading time issue.
-It was some 7 seconds, and even more, for a one page website, with a few paragraphs and one small image.
+It was some 7 seconds, and even more, for a one-page website, with a few paragraphs and one small image.

-Later, I asked some readers who hosted with them, just to see how things work for them.
+Later, I asked some readers who hosted with them, just to see how things worked for them.
 They reported the same issue with the loading time that was horrible.
 But, many of them have contacted the support team, and they fixed the problem.

 Summary of the GoDaddy WordPress hosting